JulioEvencio/chess/README.md

 ## How to run

 This project is a simple Java application.
+The class `game.Main` is responsible for running the program.

-**OBS: You will need to add the resources folder to the project's ClassPath, that is, configure it so that this folder is inside the JAR when the project is compiled.**
+**NOTE: You will need to add the `resources folder` to the project's `ClassPath`, that is, configure it so that this folder is inside the JAR when the project is compiled.**

 ## Links